dienerlab/pipelines/16S/README.md

 This can be activated with `conda activate 16S`.

-### Options 2: Separate R everything else in conda
+### Options 2: Local R, everything else in conda

+This requires an installation of R on all nodes running the pipeline.

 > [!TIP]
 > This option will give you the fastest pipeline because natively compiled DADA2 is